 But since 2017 there is also a set of Frida emojis that iPhone users can employ as emotional surrogates.
 Gallerist and graphic designer Sam Cantor owns this project.

 Lastly, there also is this new Frida Kahlo Museum near Cancun, an institution that contains no original artworks, but offers a Kahlo “experience,” and is connected to a restaurant where projections of the artist’s face appear on your dinner plate.

 The pervasiveness of Frida Kahlo is at least partly due to the selfportraits that she created during her lifetime.
 She wanted to be seen.
 And that has done no harm to her legacy at all.

 Artists have portrayed themselves as honest craftsmen, as feminists, fighters, inspired geniuses, as sophisticated courtiers, as pillars of society and as heirs to a long tradition.

-It is interesting how those self-portraits has been so present in our society ever since.
-If you think about it, the self-portraits that I have shown you may in concept be not so much different from what we nowadays call selfies.
+It is interesting how those self-portraits have been so present in our society ever since.
+If you think about it, the self-portraits that I have shown you may not be that different from what we nowadays call selfies.

 Whether you need inspiration for your personal business, website or hobby, this post has you covered.
 I’ll mention three of my personal brand favorites.
 Stick with me for some personal brand examples!